 Neil is responsible for providing strategic leadership to shape and direct service provision through operational response, policy and planning, training, assurance and health and safety.
 The Heads of Service Delivery and Operational Policy and Assurance report directly to Neil, who also deputises for the Chief Fire Officer and Chief Executive and the Deputy Chief Fire Officer when required.
 Neil is the senior sponsor for the Service’s Divergence (neurodiversity) staff inclusion network.

 Andrew is Cheshire Fire Authority’s Monitoring Officer and provides guidance on matters of law, decision making, risk mitigation and governance to ensure that the Authority operates within the law and in accordance with constitutional and/or statutory requirements.
-He is also responsible for the democratic services and executive support teams.
+He is also responsible for the governance and executive support teams.

 As Area Manager for Service Delivery, Steve has overall responsibility for front-line emergency response.
 This includes the management of the Service’s 28 fire stations across the four local authority areas (Cheshire East, Cheshire West and Chester, Halton and Warrington).
 He reports directly to the Assistant Chief Fire Officer.
 Reporting to Steve are three Service Delivery Managers who lead on tactical partnerships in each local authority area.